Our Commitment to Antiracism

 Beginning in 2021,

-- We pledge that at least 50% of the plays we present each season will be the work of BIPOC playwrights.
+- We pledge that at least 50% of the plays we present each year will be the work of BIPOC playwrights.

 - We will launch a new initiative called “Pass the Pen,” which will reserve fifty spaces for invited BIPOC playwrights to submit plays for consideration in our Fall Festival, free of charge.